SLHanum/KRofPoliticalPartiesUsingFCA/README.md

 # Knowledge Representation with FCA
 This repository contains the tool for Formal Concept Analysis, i.e., ConExp.
-Please click the folder "Formal Concept Analysis" to see the details.
+Please click the folder named "Formal Concept Analysis" to see the details.